 Brian Esslinger, of Black Sheep Custom Leather, is a saddle maker and true leather craftsman.
-Originally an art student in Ohio, Brian’s desire to live and work in the West, led him first to Salt Lake city where he discovered a talent and interest in sewing and leather goods while working for a mountaineering equipment company.
+Originally an art student in Ohio, Brian’s desire to live and work in the West, led him first to Salt Lake City where he discovered a talent and interest in sewing and leather goods while working for a mountaineering equipment company.
 Brian then made his way up to Montana where he fell in love with the art of saddle making while working under a custom saddle maker in Miles City, Montana.
 After spending years as an apprentice, Brian opened his own custom leather workshop in historic downtown Bozeman.
-Brain can be found at Black Sheep Custom Leather, 16 S Wilson Ave, in Bozeman, Montana @blacksheepcustomleather.
+Brian can be found at Black Sheep Custom Leather, 16 S Wilson Ave, in Bozeman, Montana @blacksheepcustomleather.

 Black Sheep Custom Leather is located at 16 South Wilson Ave in the heart of historic downtown Bozeman, MT.

 Esslinger, prepping materials on his cutting table in Bozeman, MT.
 His workshop is much like you would expect it would be.
 Unassuming and authentic, everything in his shop seems to have its own story and its own unique history.